-(4) If overtime work in the cases referred to in Paragraph three of this Section continues for more than six consecutive days, the employer needs a permit from the State Labour Inspectorate for further overtime work, except in cases when repetition of similar work is not expected.
+(4) If overtime work in the cases referred to in Paragraph three of this Section continues for more than six consecutive days, the employer needs a permit from the State Labour Inspectorate for further overtime work, except for the cases when repetition of similar work is not expected.

-(5) Overtime work may not exceed an average of eight hours in seven day period that is calculated within the accounting period that does not exceed four months.
+(5) Overtime work may not exceed eight hours on average within a seven-day period, which is calculated in the accounting period that does not exceed four months.